toholdaquill/toholdaquill.github.io/95theses/thesis-0.md

 The siren song of formal methods lulls some with a distant, chimerical promise of provably-secure code that cannot be broken.
 Formal methods are a cute academic plaything that do not scale in the real world, nor offer any hope of solving the problems we face today in the cyber domain.
 Perhaps a future generation may enjoy the fruits of research into formal methods...assuming humanity survives long enough to do so.

 Everything is broken.
 Always.
 Forever.
 For all practical intents and purposes, anyway.
-And security flaws gives the possessors power that casts a shadow across the entire planet.
+And security flaws give the possessors power that casts a shadow across the entire planet.

 [\<\< previous: introduction](introduction.html)  ||  next: theses[{{ page.thesis | plus:1 }}]